CharleRoger/ChemicalPropulsion/README.md

 }
 ```
 ### CryoTanks changes
 This mod replaces all CryoTanks fuel switch types to Chemical Technologies tank types.
 One particular feature of this is the removal of CryoTanks' native 1.5x hydrogen packing density buff, which not-insignificantly affects the use of LqdHydrogen in the game.
 This is not just an arbitrary change purely motivated by realism.
 The ~14% higher density of LqdOxygen over Oxidizer and adjusted methalox mixture ratio (higher oxidiser mass fraction) make cryogenic bipropellants much more attractive, removing the need for any sneaky volume buffs in chemical rockets.
-Hydrolox suffers a little bit, but I've found this actually balances better against their high Isp (particularly when you start getting into exotics).
+Hydrolox suffers a little bit, but I've found this actually balances better against their high Isp (particularly when you start getting into exotics like liquid fluorine).
 Nuclear engines naturally suffer the most, but again, these engines are very high Isp and it should really be expected that you'd need to haul massive tanks everywhere.
 I've always wanted my CryoTanks to be bigger, personally.

 ## Dependencies
 ### Required